gubellom/gubellom.github.io/replication.md

 ---

 # Job Market Paper
-- Economic insecurity, greenlash and the demand for climate policies in Europe (with C. Keane) [[Link to the paper](https://github.com/gubellom/gubellom.github.io/blob/08a796242d7b318da46db7af43404064cdba8e53/Economic%20insecurity%2C%20greenlash%20and%20the%20demand%20for%20climate%20policies.pdf)]
+- Economic insecurity, greenlash and the demand for climate policies in Europe (with C. Keane) [[Link to the paper](https://github.com/gubellom/gubellom.github.io/blob/08a796242d7b318da46db7af43404064cdba8e53/Economic%20insecurity%2C%20greenlash%20and%20the%20demand%20for%20climate%20policies.pdf)] (*under revision*)

 # Policy reports
 - Drivers of Income Inequality in Ireland and Northern Ireland (with K. Doorley and D. Tuda), [ESRI research series](https://www.esri.ie/publications/drivers-of-income-inequality-in-ireland-and-northern-ireland), 2024